 If you have a sloped roof, but your attic space is nonexistent or uninhabitable, you likely have trusses, the most common roofing support system used in North America today.
 Trusses are lightweight, pre-fabricated, and specifically engineered roofing support systems.
 Trusses are created from straight structural components (like pieces of wood) that are interconnected into a roughly triangular shape.
 They primarily use lighter, smaller pieces of wood in their construction that allow them to be cheaper than traditional rafters.
 Trusses cannot be disassembled or altered in any way without drastically reducing their structural integrity, so they do limit construction to a certain degree and prevent a home from having usable attic space.
 However, since they come pre-made, are typically cheaper than rafters, and are much easier and faster to install than regular rafters they tend to be the preferred choice for builders.
 They can also span long distances, by as much as 60 feet, which allows for a more open housing floor plan and a reduction in load bearing walls for most homes.

-We hope that you’ve enjoyed learning about the various plank-like structural elements that make up your roof, and feel a little bit better informed about your home and some of the technical jargon your contractor or roofer may use.
+We hope that you’ve enjoyed learning about the various plank-like structural elements that make up your roof, and feel a little bit better informed about your home and some of the technical jargon your contractor or roofer in Toronto may use.
 Until next time Toronto!